Global Pediatric Surgery Committee

-- tap into the existing resources of APSA and other nongovernmental organizations or societies
+- tapping into the existing resources of APSA and other nongovernmental organizations or societies

-- focus on workforce capacity building primarily through education and training
+- focusing on workforce capacity building primarily through education and training

-- use an academic approach with integrated system-strengthening efforts with outcome-based interventions which could potentially be funded by future external grant support
+- using an academic approach with integrated system-strengthening efforts with outcome-based interventions which could potentially be funded by future external grant support

-- emphasize high impact but safe, feasible and resource-appropriate initiatives.
+- emphasizing high impact, safe, feasible, and resource-appropriate initiatives.

-See also Global Pediatric Surgery in the Pediatric Surgery Not a Textbook.
+See also the Global Pediatric Surgery chapter in the Pediatric Surgery Not a Textbook.

 APSA Global Surgery Surveys

 - Read the results of the 2009 survey.